You can now take the BR examination online from home. Learn more!

 The latest BR JTA was conducted in 2017.
 Click to view the 2017 BR JTA Results .

-The Breast (BR) examination is three hours, including a five-minute survey, and contains approximately 170 multiple-choice questions, which include hotspot questions.
+The Breast (BR) examination is three hours, including a three-minute survey, and contains approximately 170 multiple-choice questions, which include hotspot questions.
 The hotspot questions are Advanced Item Type questions that assess and measure your practical sonography skills.

 To earn a Registered Diagnostic Medical Sonographer (RDMS) credential with an BR specialty, you must pass the Sonography Principles &Instrumentation (SPI) examination and the BR examination within five years.
 After passing the SPI examination, you can earn additional credentials without having to retake the SPI examination, provided you maintain active status.